daily 10 am - 8 pm

 4. Global Summit of Research Museums

 The world's first interdisciplinary conference of research museums took place in Berlin from 4 to 6 November 2018.
 The aim was to intensify the dialogue between science, culture and society in order to develop new innovative solutions to the challenges of the modern world using state-of-the-art science and international digital infrastructures.
-During the conference it was decided that a global network of knowledge and collections of research museums will be created.
+During the conference it was decided that a global network of knowledge and collections of research museums would be created.

 Screening Northern Lights